We have moved!

-After many years of planning and fundraising, in October Sirona will finally be moving to our beautiful new bespoke centre on the Dartington Hall Estate, near Totnes.
+After many years of planning and fundraising, we have finally moved to our beautiful new bespoke centre on the Dartington Hall Estate, near Totnes.
 The site is nestled in ten acres on the edge of a beautiful south facing valley surrounded by trees and nature.
 We have a purpose built open barn where the horses can range freely, separate stables, an undercover session area, classroom, an arena, separate round pen and a copse where we will be developing nature based activities.

 We look forward to seeing you there soon.